mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 # Type and mappings
 * _type, _id, _type, _version, _source
 * Every type has its own mapping or schema definition, which defines the data structure for documents of that type, much like the columns in a database table.
 Documents of all types can be stored in the same index, but the mapping for the type tells Elasticsearch how the data in each document should be indexed.
-* If your main database already has version numbers—or a value such as timestamp that can be used as a version number. version_type=external
+* If your main database already has version numbersï¿½or a value such as timestamp that can be used as a version number. version_type=external
 * timeout, sync (disable for performance)
 * _all - concatenated field
 * You can always update partial mappings without explicitly mention about existing fields